 - Never share passwords or recovery phrases.

-- Only contact support through official websites.
+- Contact support only via official websites.

 Post a Comment